George Buddy Król

 "Maybe I have the wrong room."

 The room was a mess, looking ransacked.
 Under the bed lay evidence of accounting.
-Harry went around the bed and gasped.
+Chuck went around the bed and gasped.

 "There's a body lying on the other side."